 Keeping stock off stopbanks prevents damage

-As the winter weather and heavy rain sets in, Bay of Plenty Regional Council again reminds rural communities to keep grazing stock off stopbanks to ensure the stopbanks are best able to perform their function.
+Bay of Plenty Regional Council again reminds rural communities to keep grazing stock off stopbanks as winter sets in, so the structures can fully achieve their intended purpose.

-The main purpose of stopbanks is to provide essential flood protection for thousands throughout the region and while they can be grazed by cattle at some times of the year, especially when the ground is firmer in summer, cattle grazing should be kept to a minimum in the winter months.
+Stopbanks provide essential flood protection for thousands of people in the Bay of Plenty and, while they can be grazed by cattle at some times of the year, especially when the ground is firm in summer, grazing should be kept to a minimum in winter.

-“The stopbanks are a Regional Council asset and are designed to protect property, production and of course the safety of everyone in our community.
-So we need to reinforce the importance of looking after our stopbanks to anyone who may be grazing stock,” he said.
+“The stopbanks are designed to protect property, production and the safety of everyone in our community.
+So we need to reinforce the importance of looking after our stopbanks to anyone who may be grazing stock,” Tony says.